 Just look at the image below.
 The “plumbers” search listed a few businesses relevant for this search.
 Yet, why are these websites listed first?

 Do they have quality content?
 Well, some of them don’t even have a website, as we found out from a research conducted by Darren Shaw.
 Not to mention that some of them have 0 links and 0 reviews.
 Therefore, why are they ranking in top 3?
 You’ve guessed it: proximity.
+They are in top Google searches results because they offer local information, meaning relevant content to potential customers.

 It seems like Google also wants to know if a person visits a place after seeing it in Google Maps, either by following a recommendation or after seeing it in the search results.
 As Bill Slawski mentioned, the term ”time investment” used in this Google patent refers to the actual time that it takes to visit a place that was seen in the search results.